pruning.png

 WHY IS MULCHING SO IMPORTANT?

-1. It protects the soil from being exposed to too much weathering causing it to dry out quicker.
+1. It protects the soil from being exposed to too much wind and sun making it to dry out quicker.

 2. It gives the microbes in the soil something to feed on.